erjank/teaching/README.md

 *   how to design and improve lessons efficiently and collaboratively;

-*   how and why live coding is a better way to teach programming than lectures or self-directed practice; and
+*   how and why *[live coding](/live/)* (i.e., writing programs step by step in front of learners) is a better way to teach programming than lectures or self-directed practice; and

 *   how insights and techniques borrowed from the performing arts can make you a better teacher.